MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 - **Mock `FileSystem` in all other tests.**
 - **Never test path logic in domain/data/UI tests.**
 - [DONE] **Test suite is lean and focused: only platform-specific edge cases relevant to the app are covered.**
+- [DONE] **All duration logic is now tested at the adapter level.
+No more split logic or test flakiness.**

 ## Best Practices: Tattoo These On Your Brain